 How can parents encourage young children to form a habit of giving right up to adulthood?
 The answer lies in transforming our social culture, where self-service becomes the default, where giving becomes part of our DNA.

-Dr Carol Loy, Director of Curriculum at Kinderland Singapore, shares tips and ideas on how parents can instil the spirit of giving in our children from a young age.
+Dr Carol Loy, Director of Curriculum at Kinderland Singapore, shares tips and ideas on how parents can instill the spirit of giving in our children from a young age.

-Why it is important to instil the spirit of giving from young?
+Why it is important to instill the spirit of giving from young?

 - Higher chance of children volunteering to adulthood